o3de/o3de.org/content/docs/userguide/rendering/disable/effect-group-node.md

 ---
-description: ' Use the Disable Effect Group node in the &ALYlong; &script-canvas;
-  editor to disable effect groups. '
+description: ' Use the Disable Effect Group node in the Amazon Lumberyard Script Canvas editor to disable effect groups. '
 title: Disable Effect Group
 ---